 What are the obstacles in the way of electric scooter legalisation?

-Environmental concerns are a double edged sword for e-scooters.
-On the one hand there are strong benefits they can bring to ‘improve local air quality and help meet the Government’s carbon emission targets, particularly if they replace car journeys.’
+Environmental targets are a reason to push the legislation for e-scooters forward.
+There are strong benefits they can bring to ‘improve local air quality and help meet the Government’s carbon emission targets, particularly if they replace car journeys.’

 Electric scooter safety has been a hot topic for some time and is unsurprisingly a big chunk of the Transport Committees report.
 Without going into too much detail (you can read in further detail yourself here) the recommendations around this seem to be reliant on the data from the e-scooter trials as well as other countries data (see the Safe micromobility report for more info on this).